po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/06-Stu_Bundle/README.md

 ## 💡 Hints

-The error message in the terminal: `Module not found: Error`, is critical.
+The error message in the terminal: `Module not found: Error`, is a critical clue.

+Which module is needed by webpack to create a bundle?

 ## 🏆 Bonus